 Airmail flight at Belmont Park – Source: mavericksofthesky.com

 - Belmont Park Racetrack – Served the Airmail Service from May 15, 1918 to December 1919.

 - Hazelhurst Field – Mineola, New York – Served the Airmail Service from December 19191 to December 24, 1924.
 Renamed Curtiss Field in 1920 and later merged into Roosevelt Field in 1929, which eventually closed on May 31, 1951.

 If this topic fascinates you as much as it does me, here’s a visual link to my personal favorite book on the airmail service that’s available on Amazon* – “Mavericks of the Sky.”

-* A small commission is earned by us from purchases that are made using this visual link to Amazon.
+* A small commission is earned from purchases that are made using this visual link to Amazon.

 As an Amazon Associate I earn from qualifying purchases.